-With the interest and investment in cryptocurrencies having surged this year, the requirement for safe and secure exchanges to facilitate the purchase of crypto has become increasingly important.
-One of the most popular exchanges that is currently available in Coinbase.
+With the interest and investment in cryptocurrencies having surged over the past few years, the requirement for safe and secure exchanges to facilitate the purchase of crypto has become increasingly important.

-In addition, Coinbase operates the GDAX exchange, which is intended to focus on professional traders.
+In addition, Coinbase operates the Coinbase Pro exchange, which is intended to focus on more advanced traders.

 Setting up a Coinbase Account